-The LTI participants below the CEO of AMP Limited and his direct reports may be awarded share rights as part of their overall LTI award.

-Nominated executives, and selected other senior leaders who have the ability to impact AMP's financial soundness participate in the short-term incentive (STI) deferral plan, this plan requires that 40% of the participants STI be awarded as share rights.

-Additionally each year, up until 2017, high potential employees at a senior leader level are eligible for nomination to participate in the STI match plan, which provided an award of share rights to the value of 50% of the individual's STI (plan ceased in 2017).
+- LTI participants below the AMP Group Leadership Team may be awarded share rights as part of their overall LTI award. - Nominated executives and selected other senior leaders who have the ability to impact AMP's financial soundness participate in the Short-Term Incentive Deferral Plan.
+This plan requires that 40% of the participants' short-term incentive outcome be awarded as share rights. - Prior to 2017, high potential employees at a senior leader level were eligible for nomination to participate in the Short-Term Incentive Match Plan, which provided an award of share rights to the value of 50% of the individual's short-term incentive outcome (plan ceased in 2017).

-Plan LTI award plan STI deferral plan STI match plan Overview ght to acquire one fully paid ordinary sha cost to the participant and carry no divid Vesting conditions/ period Continued service for three years (2014, 2015 and 2016 grants) and four years for the 2017 grant.
-These may vary where the share rights are awards to retain an employee for a critical period.
-Continued service for two years and subject to ongoing employment, compliance with AMP policies and the board's discretion.
-Continued service for two years and subject to ongoing employment, compliance with AMP policies and the board's discretion.
+Plan LTI award plan STI deferral plan STI match plan Overview ht to acquire one fully paid ordinary sha cost to the participant and carry no divid · Vesting conditions/ period AMP Group employees - continued service for three years (2015 and 2016 grants) and four years for the 2017 grant.
+No LTI grant was made in 2018.
+Vesting conditions/ period AMP Group employees - continued service for three years (2015 and 2016 grants) and four years for the 2017 grant.
+No LTI grant was made in 2018.
 Vested awards Vested share rights are automatically converted to shares on behalf of particip ants.
-Unvested awards Unvested awards are forfeited if the paper performance. articipant voluntarily ceases employment or is dismissed for misconduct or poor
+Unvested awards Unvested awards are forfeited if the paper performance. articipant voluntarily ceases employmen t or is dismissed for misconduct or poor